RealWagmi/heyanon-tokenlist/README.md

 The [`isStock.json`](./isStock.json) file identifies tokens on Robinhood Chain that represent tokenized real-world assets, such as stocks and exchange-traded funds.
 It does not store a chain ID because every address in this file belongs exclusively to Robinhood Chain.

-It is stored as a JSON map where each key is the token's exact EIP-55 checksummed contract address and the value is the corresponding stock-market ticker:
+It is stored as a JSON map where each key is the token's exact EIP-55 checksummed contract address and the value is the corresponding ticker recognized by the [Tiingo](https://www.tiingo.com/) market-data service:

 ```json
 {